Pappenheim/DIEUHR/README.md

 ./dieuhr.sh -z localtime -m hello
 ```

-will show hello and the current time as specified in the localtime timezone file
+will display hello and the current time as specified in the localtime timezone file